 The report’s chapter on alternative proteins found investment in harnessing insect protein is increasing, notably in countries where the concept has become more widely accepted.

-From 2015-2020, global patent applications for insect protein more than doubled (from 133 to 278), with innovation concentrated on insect breeding, harvesting and processing, equipment such as vertical farms, genetic modification and types of resulting food products.
+From 2015-2020, global patent applications for insect protein more than doubled (from 133 to 278), with innovation concentrated on insect breeding, harvesting, processing equipment, vertical farms, genetic modification and types of resulting food products.

 Read the full report on insect protein: Insect protein – Inside Green Innovation: Progress Report 2022 (foleon.com)